 The Drink Water app

 I downloaded the Drink Water App and while it definitely encouraged my water drinking habits, after about 2 days I couldn’t keep up with its demands.
 However, now that I’m trying to quickly tone down and firm up before I head to Bali at the end of the month in earnest, I’m going to commit to it fully.
 So if you need some helping getting enough H2O while it’s 10 degrees outside, this app is for you.
+I’ve been reading various ideas about how to get purer water and I’m even thinking about getting a water filter bottle to use with the app!

 I’ve been very busy planning my #TOAMBlogShop, which is happening on Saturday, 6 August at Jordan Wine Farm.
 There are still a couple of tickets available, so if you’re keen to take your hobby blog to a more professional place, book your ticket here.
 You can find out more about what exactly the workshop is all about, here.

 I’ve been a bit lazy with my skincare regimen recently, but since I turned 28 last month I thought I’d better get serious about keeping my skin young for a little while longer, at least.
 I’ve been a fan of QMS Medicosmetics for years and while their products are pricey, they are spectacular.
 So I bit the bullet and stocked up on my three favourite products from the range.
 If I had to choose just one, I’d say that their Exfoliant Fluid is my all-time favourite product.
 It’s a chemical exfoliator, which removes dead skin cells without physically scrubbing your face.
 It’s incredible!
+It doesn’t mean I don’t keep my eyes on the make up and skin care market in my spare time.
+You always have to be open to the potential next best thing.
+Whether it is products in your local area or from across the world like these propaira australia products.
+There is always something out there perfect for your skin, considering the fact that everyone’s skin is unique.

 The health issues